jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 ### Entropy

-> We have introduced a few lingos so you can understand some common DL terms.
-This section is on the information theory which you can browse through it quickly.
+> This section is about entropy in the information theory.
+Feel free to browse through it quickly.

 With a probabilistic model, we want a cost function that works with probability predictions.
 We need to take a break to the information theory on entropy.
 It may worth the time because entropy is heavily used in machine learning,